Should I Do Cardio Before or After Weight Training?

 To clarify what we mean by cardio, let's introduce a few key definitions.
 Cardiovascular exercise, or "cardio" for short, is aerobic physical activity.
 Any physical activity that increases your heart rate and gets your blood pumping can be considered cardio.

-For example, water aerobics, jumping rope, dancing, high-intensity interval training (HIIT) sprints, trail running, walking and football are all examples of cardio.
+For example, water aerobics, skipping rope, dancing, high-intensity interval training (HIIT) sprints, trail running, walking and football are all examples of cardio.

 What is Weight Training?